jmfieldman/Velocity/README.md

-Assuming that most of your dependencies are hosted on remote git repos, a fair bit of this time is spent dealing with the latency of checking the state of those remote repos.
+Assuming that most of your dependencies are hosted on remote git repos, a fair bit of this time is spent dealing with the latency of checking the state of those remote repos, and resolving the version graph.

 ### The Solution

-SwiftDependencyMagnet lets you remove the 'remote' aspect of your SPM dependencies from the perspective of your build tools.
+SwiftDependencyMagnet lets you remove the 'remote' aspect of your SPM dependencies from the perspective of your build tools, and SPM does not require version resolution for local packages.

 You declare the top-level dependencies that your project uses.
 The magnet uses SPM to resolve the graph and put all of your dependencies (and their sub-dependencies) in